SeriousBenEntertainment/Template_Generator/README.md

 ### Python Environment

-To create a local Python environment, use the following commands
+To create a local Python environment with [Miniconda](https://docs.anaconda.com/miniconda/), use the following commands

 ```bash
 conda create --name myenv python=3.10